Brackwede station

 Brackwede station is the second most important station in the city of Bielefeld in the German state of North Rhine-Westphalia, after Bielefeld Hauptbahnhof.
-It was opened in 1847 with the opening of the Cologne-Minden trunk line.
 It is classified by Deutsche Bahn as a category 4 station.
 Train services are operated by NordWestBahn and Eurobahn.

-Station environment

-Brackwede station has six tracks.
-The platform for tracks 5 and 6 was completely renovated for Expo 2000 and the reactivation of the Osnabrück–Bielefeld railway to Osnabrück; the height of the platform was raised to 76 cm and given weather protection.
-The remaining tracks have a platform height of 38 cm.
+History

+It was opened in 1847 with the opening of the Cologne-Minden trunk line.

+In the course of the upgrade for Expo 2000 all stations were modernised along the line to Osnabrück.
+Only Brackwede station was not fully rehabilitated.
+The cost of the remedial work is estimated by DB Station&Service to cost about €4-5 million.
+DB Station&Service has installed dynamic train service indicators with funding from an economic stimulus package.

-The platforms are accessible via a pedestrian tunnel that goes from Eisenbahnstraße under the railway tracks and the Ostwestfalendamm expressway to the Naturbad Brackwede (natural bathing pool) on the border of district of Quelle.
-The tunnel is the main pedestrian and cycling route between central Brackwede and Quelle and since the re-opening of the natural pool in 2009 has provided barrier-free access to both sides.
-However, the platforms are accessible from the tunnel only via stairs and therefore there is no access for disabled people.
+Until May 2019, the tracks were accessible via a pedestrian tunnel that led from Eisenbahnstraße under the railway line and the Ostwestfalendamm (urban expressway embankment, part of Bundesstraße 61) to the Brackwede natural swimming pool on the border with the Quelle district.
+The tunnel is the main connection for pedestrians and cyclists from Brackwede-Mitte to the Quelle district and to the natural swimming pool, which reopened in 2009, and has barrier-free access on both sides.
+The tunnel was renovated between 2019 and 2021.
+During the modernisation, barrier-free access with lifts was built to the platforms.
 The rear part of the tunnel that passes under the Ostwestfalendamm was embellished by young people with a continuous piece of graffiti showing the "skyline" of Brackwede.

+Station area

 The station has a parking area.
 In addition, covered bike racks and lockable bike boxes are available.

 Close-by located next to the Ostwestfalendamm and the natural pool, are a mosque of the Turkish-Azerbaijani Cultural Association, a junkyard, a Turkish/Russian supermarket, Lutter valley including the Lutterkolk (pond) and the sources of the Lutter as well as the Gestamp GMF Umformtechnik (formerly the ThyssenKrupp Umformtechnik) company.

 Rail services

-The following Regionalbahn services stop at Brackwede station:
+The following Regionalbahn services stopped at Brackwede station in 2025:

 Stadtbahn and bus connections

-Services on Bielefeld Stadtbahn line 1 stop 300 metres to the north east of the station on Gütersloh Straße at a stop called Bahnhof Brackwede, which is reached via a staircase that is not accessible for the disabled.
+Services on Bielefeld Stadtbahn line 1 stop 300 metres to the north east of the station on Gütersloh Straße at a stop called Bahnhof Brackwede, which is reached via a staircase that is not accessible for the disabled, although there is a longer route that is accessible.
 The station is also served by the following bus routes.

 It has long been planned for bus lines running on the Brackwerd city ring to pass the station and to end at a terminus in the station district (Bahnhofsviertel), in order to improve connections between trains and buses.
 Since the relocation of the bus route 94 to Brackweder Kirche, however, only two bus routes operate on this route.